phpstan/phpstan/README.md

 ```

 If some of the patterns do not occur in the result anymore, PHPStan will let you know
 and you will have to remove the pattern from the configuration.
+You can turn off
+this behavior by setting `reportUnmatchedIgnoredErrors` to `false` in PHPStan configuration.

 ### Bootstrap file